The Fourth Industrial Revolution Is Here — Are You Ready?

 Are Business Leaders Prepared to Embrace Industry 4.0?

-A new report by Deloitte revealed that only 20 percent of CXOs believe their organizations are “highly prepared to handle new business or delivery models” that will be impacted by Industry 4.0.
+A new report by Deloitte revealed that only 14 percent of CXOs are highly confident their organizations are ready to fully harness the changes associated with Industry 4.0.
 This represents just how much work is still needed when it comes to adopting and integrating both the digital and physical technologies of the fourth revolution.

 And while 57% of respondents to the report placed developing business products as their top priority, organizations need to learn how to utilize digital technologies to create new business models, not just improve existing ones.